yilun917/speedchallenge/README.md

 Deliverable
 -----

-Your deliverable is test.txt.
+My deliverable is test.txt.
 E-mail it to givemeajob@comma.ai, or if you think you did particularly well, e-mail it to George.

 Evaluation
 -----

-We will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart.
+dot.ai will evaluate your test.txt using mean squared error. <10 is good. <5 is better. <3 is heart.

 Twitter
 ------